acgetchell/mundus-atrox/src/journals/fourteenth.md

 We ride back in the crawler with a hundred Dwarves.
 They thank us and want to throw a big feast in our honor.
 There’s an award ceremony where they make *Benjamin* a Scout and is given a quiver with magic arrows. *CoralKing* is made a Mystic. *Calmul* is made an honorary Smith. *Geral* is awarded the title of Thane.
 I am named a Champion. *Steve* is made a Spy. *Tysnera* and *Tasbros* are made War Mages. *Viker* is made a Guardian. *Wulrif* and *Actias* are made Mystics.
 We are all given a +1 Cloak of Protection with the *Rockseeker Clan* symbols.

-We are headed to Phandalin to deliver *Iarno Glasstaff* to *Sildar* and deal with the demi-beholder again.
+We are headed to Phandalin to deliver *Iarno Glasstaff* to *Sildar* and deal with the demi-Beholder again.
 As we walk along the path, 2 dinosaurs jump out as us and they look hungry. *Benjamin* speaks with the dinosaurs.
 He convinced them to go eat the brontosaurus instead.
 We finally make it to Phandalin.

 We head to the Townmaster’s Hall first to deliver *Iarno*. *Sildar* throws him in jail.
 He reminds us that we are in midsummer and used to have a ward stone to protect them from the undead during Winternight.
 However, it has been befouled?
 And doesn’t work.
 Usually a whole church blesses a ward stone, so not an easy thing to obtain.
 They are usually 200+ lbs so we would need a wagon to haul it.
 Alternatively, there’s another haunted mine fortress 15 miles south of here called **Axeholm** that we can take instead. **Savra's Cathedral** is where we can go to recover an unused ward stone.